 One of the first clear records of the Rugii interacting with the Roman empire is in theLaterculus Veronensis of about 314.
 In a list of barbarians under the emperors it lists them together with their future neighbours the Heruli, but in a part of the list between the Scottish barbarians and the tribes north of the lower Rhine.
 Unlike the Heruli, they do not appear in other such 4th-century lists.[16]

-Feletheus' Rugii were utterly defeated by Odoacer in 487; many came into captivity and were carried to Italy; and Rugiland was settled by theLombards.[20]
-Records of this era are made byProcopius,[21]Jordanes and others.[3]
+Feletheus' Rugii were utterly defeated by Odoacer in 487.
+King Feletheus and his wife Gisa were brought to Italy.
+Many of those who did not join Odoacer in Italy joined the Ostrogoths.[20]
+Rugiland was subsequently settled by theLombards.[19]
+Records of this era are made byProcopius,Jordanes and others.[2][21]

 Two years later, Rugii joined theOstrogothic kingTheodoric the Great when he invaded Italy in 489.
 Within theOstrogothic Kingdom in Italy, they kept their own administrators and avoided intermarriage with the Goths.[22][14]
 They disappeared afterTotila's defeat in theGothic War (535–554).[14]